-6. Emotional Health and Wellbeing
+7. Emotional Health and Wellbeing

-Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
+Mental health is a state of well-being in which every individual realises their own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to their community.
 (World Health Organization)

-In an average classroom 5 students will be suffering from a diagnosable mental health condition.
+In an average classroom, 5 students will be suffering from a diagnosable mental health condition.
+In addition to this it is likely that many more pupils will be struggling with their emotional wellbeing.
 All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is suffering abuse.
-Only appropriately trained professionals can diagnose mental health problems but staff in school are well placed to identify behaviour that may suggest an issue.
+Only appropriately trained professionals can diagnose mental health problems but staff in school are well placed to identify early signs that may suggest an issue.
 If staff have concerns about the mental health of a pupil they will speak to relevant staff within the school including, if necessary, the DSL.
 If a student presents with a medical emergency then this is actioned immediately.
 Where a CAMHS referral is necessary then this is managed by the Pastoral Team.